OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/project-init/eclipse-statecu-project.md

 The Eclipse workspace is a container for one or more Eclipse projects.
 Each project in a workspace can have multiple characteristics, for example the programming language, whether managed in a repository, etc.
-Eclipse responds to the characteristics of each project (when a project is selected in Eclipse) by displaying appropriate software features.
+Eclipse responds to the characteristics of each project (when a project is selected in Eclipse) by displaying appropriate software features such as Eclipse development tools.

 The initial StateCU workspace will only contain a single Eclipse project, focusing on the StateCU code and related documentation and tests.
 Multiple projects may be used in cases where software or other files are separated into separate projects, for example shared libraries,